 Further south along the A267 is the village of Mark Cross, the village has a good pub (a sensible selection of good beers and wines and a wide-ranging menu) together with what must be the finest garden centre in the county.
 Worth a visit if only to view the extraordinary range of up-market garden furniture and to stop off at their equally excellent café.

 A quarter of a mile south of the village is a very good farm shop, Renhurst Farm.
 Richard and Annabel know how to make a tasty sausage or burger, and are a must visit during your stay.
 In the past they have been shortlisted for Radio 4’s Food and Farming Awards.
-We also have two other very good farm shops locally in Gill Wing Farm Shop in Groombridge and Fullers Farm shop on Bunny Lane outside Frant.
+Another good farm shop is Fullers Farm shop on Bunny Lane outside Frant.

 To the west of Mark Cross is the village of Rotherfield with two good pubs and a village shop open all hours.
 Traveling north from Rotherfield brings you to the A26 and Eridge which boasts a mainline station to London aswell as The Hunsman pub, our favorite hostelry, the Nevil Crest and Gun, a historic coaching inn named after The Marquesses of Abergaveny, whose family name is Nevil and lives at Eridge Park.
 En route from Rotherfield to the A26 takes you past the Deer Park Cafe a delightful cafe situated only 0.8 miles from the farm.

 The road through Eridge takes you north to Royal Tunbridge Wells, however should you turn right along Bunny Lane you will find the excellent Fuller’s Farm Shop, where you may be fortunate enough to purchase Great Danegate beef, and on to Frant where we can highly recommend the Abergaveny Arms and the George Inn as well as the excellent village shop, cafe and post office.